A ten year pro-bono relationship

 with a not-for-profit

 St Bartholomew’s House provides community-based support, accommodation and assistance to Perth’s homeless and builds partnerships with individuals and other organisations to eliminate or reduce homelessness.

 Vantage Performance director Andrew Birch was involved with the not-for-profit organisation for nearly ten years: as Treasurer for 2 years, then Chairman for 6 years, and finally as a Director to assist in the transition to a new Chairman.

-In 2004, the organisation was distressed due to the sudden departure of its Treasurer and the entire accounting team.
+Prior to Andrew’s appointment the organisation was distressed due to the sudden departure of its Treasurer and the entire accounting team.
 There had not been any reliable financial management or reporting for over 6 months, and the CEO and many of the Board were becoming extremely concerned.